-Developers already use HPC to run thousands of test simulations involving petabytes of data on each piece of software that goes into a driverless vehicle.
+Developers already use high performance computing to run thousands of test simulations involving petabytes of data on each piece of software that goes into a driverless vehicle.
 Much of this software provides the AI learning aspect that the vehicle relies on to read its surroundings and location, recognize and track other vehicles, objects, and pedestrians, and even learn how their passengers like to “drive.”

 Faster Testing and More Sophisticated Analysis